Fairbanks Alaska, USA Travel Guide

 Long daylight hours allow for extended outdoor activities and attractions.
 Most seasonal businesses are fully open.
 Book popular tours and lodging well in advance.

-Main season for aurora viewing and snow-based adventures.
+Main time of year for aurora viewing and snow-based adventures.
 Dress in warm layers.
 Some attractions may have limited hours or be closed.

 Fewer crowds and often better prices.
 May marks the start of summer operations; September offers fall colors and early aurora chances.